delventhalz/browser-hash/README.md

 _Returns:_

-- A boolean, `true` if the value is an ArrayBuffer or ArrayBufferView, `false` otherwise.
+- A boolean.
+Returns `true` if the value is an ArrayBuffer or TypedArray, `false` otherwise.

 In addition to the main `browserHash` function, some of the utilities used by the function are provided as named exports for convenience.

-The `isBuffer` utility simply checks if a value is an ArrayBuffer or ArrayBufferView.
+The `isBuffer` utility simply checks if a value is an ArrayBuffer or TypedArray.

 ### stringToBuffer